edvisor-io/sequelize-modeler/README.md

 3. API
     1. Tooling
     2. Data
+    3. (Optional) Preprocessor
-    3. How are associations detected?
+    4. How are associations detected?

 4. Todos